 mkdir -p ~/.config touch ~/.config/offen.env

-~/.config/offen.env assumes you are on Linux and want to follow an established pattern for storing configuration files.
-In the end, any other location will work too, so feel free to change this depending on your setup and needs.
+~/.config/offen.env follows an established pattern for storing such files on *ix systems, and is a good idea if you do not have any other preferences or requirements.
+In the end, any other location will work too though, so feel free to change this depending on your setup and needs.

 Offen lets you setup a new instance using the